 West Okoboji is spring-fed, with an irregular shoreline of over 25 miles, all protected by filtering percolators in the form of wetlands.
 These natural factors, combined with several generations of dedicated environmentalists, have contributed to the enhanced quality of the brilliant blue water.

-- To log a find for this EarthCache, complete the following and send your results to the cache owner listed at the top, using the "send message" link (or click HERE):
+- To log a find for this EarthCache, complete the following and send your results to the cache owner listed at the top of this page, using the "send message" link:

 Photos are not a requirement for logging any EarthCache, but if you wish to include some they're appreciated.